tafadzwagonera/dutuphp/README.rst

 Wrap up
 =======

-DutuPHP is an upcoming database access API for PHP 5.3.x and later releases which is still under development.
+DutuPHP is an upcoming API for PDO and mysqli that is still under development.
 Using the API comes with the caveats that several features are either incomplete or not yet implemented and users may encounter bugs.
 These and other issues which will be identified and brought to our attention will be resolved by later versions of DutuPHP.